 Writers are insecure creatures and, to make matters worse, often isolated creatures slaving away in a small corner or a coffee shop somewhere.
-So to get feedback is a rare treat for us.
+So, getting feedback is a rare treat for us.

 While the only feedback that matters is that of readers, sometimes another writer’s perspective is the next best thing.
 Which is why so many writers around the table at Writers Write ask me for criticism or advice.